Chinese Medicine Diet Recommendations

 Chinese Medicine Diet- Learning ways to eat to bring balance to your body!

 Traditional Chinese Medicine (TCM) is a holistic and comprehensive system of health that views the body in accordance with nature.
 It puts the utmost importance on lifestyle choices and nutrition.
-If these fail to bring the body into balance then it is time to look into herbs and acupuncture.
-In TCM there is no distinct difference between food and medicine, meaning that food itself can sometimes be all the medicine you need.
-Food is viewed as a powerful tool to help create and maintain wellness.
+In TCM, there is no distinct difference between food and medicine, meaning that food itself can sometimes be all the medicine you need, and food is viewed as a powerful tool to help create and maintain wellness.
+You will often hear words like “dampness”, “Spleen Qi Deficiency”, or “Stomach Fire” when someone begins to explain Chinese Medicine nutrition and this article will help you define what those mean.
+We will first discuss some basic dietary recommendations and then, in the end, go into further detail about Chinese medical theory for those interested.
+Having a basic understanding of Chinese medicine theory is important for making educated choices when deciding upon your individualized diet plan.
+Read on to learn more.

 The Basics Of The Chinese Medicine Diet

-The basis of healthy eating in regards to TCM is filling most of the diet with fresh foods that are free from chemicals, preservatives, and over-processing.
-These foods are seen as the most vital, that is full of Qi.
+The basis of healthy eating in regards to TCM is similar to most well-versed diets, filled with fresh foods free from chemicals, preservatives, and over-processing.
+These foods are seen as the most vital and are full of Qi.
 Vegetables should be cooked lightly to preserve beneficial enzymes and vitamins.
-People should eat according to their particular constitution (more on this below!) with the largest meal of the day in the morning.
-Beans and grains should be soaked and properly cooked to allow for easy digestion.
+People should eat according to their particular constitution (more on this below!) with the morning's largest meal of the day.
+Beans and grains should be soaked and properly cooked for easy digestion.
 Not only is a healthy diet integral to optimal health, it is crucial to get physical and mental exercise as well as rest.
+Digestive function should be easy, pain free, and asymptomatic with bowel movements coming once a day in the morning.
+When digestive function is thrown off we can see things like bloating, irregular bowel movements, fatigue, or even acid reflux.
+One of the most common imbalances is the overabundance of dampness in the body.
+This can happen when the digestive system has been compromised for a prolonged period due to stress and improper food choices.

-• Eating according to constitution and health goals
+Eating according to your constitution and health goals

 A Little Bit Of Theory

-According to Chinese Medicine, every food and herb has a nature, flavor, and organ system/meridian associated with it.
-The nature describes the effect of the food (or herbs) on the internal energy and temperature of the body, while the flavor describes the taste.
+One of the most unique, and in my opinion, potent theories of this nutritional plan is that every food and herb has a nature, flavor, and organ system/meridian associated with it.
+Its “nature” describes the effect of the food (or herbs) on the internal energy and temperature of the body, while “flavor” describes the taste.
 Flavor is often associated with specific Organ Systems and how it can tonify or balance these Organs.

-Instead of viewing meals according to macronutrients, such as abreakdown of proteins, carbohydrates (sugars), and fats, Chinese dietary therapy utilizes the flavors and natures of foods as a guide to a well-balanced meal.
-Learning how to utilize the nature and flavors of foods and herbs is really where the true healing capacity of this diet lays.
+Instead of viewing meals according to macronutrients, such as a breakdown of proteins, carbohydrates (sugars), and fats, Chinese dietary therapy utilizes the flavors and natures of foods as a guide to a well-balanced meal.
+Learning how to utilize the nature and flavors of foods and herbs is where this diet's true healing capacity lies.

-There is also the belief that the seasons have a profound impact upon our well-being, and eating according to the seasons can have great impacts on our health.
-We are immensely influenced by changes in the climate and we should learn to live and eat in balance with those changes.
+There is also the belief that the seasons profoundly impact our well-being, and eating according to the seasons can greatly impact our health.
+We are immensely influenced by changes in the climate, and we should learn to live and eat in balance with those changes.

 Chinese diet therapy also focuses on a mentality that “like treats like.”
-For example if woman had a particularly heavy menstrual cycle and was feeling fatigued, then eating some extra red meat or foods high in iron can help.
-If someone was struggling with pain in their joints, some bone broth can do the trick.
-Also foods that resemble parts of the body are often used to help support that specific part: walnuts for the brain, pomegranates for women’s health.
+For example, if a woman has a particularly heavy menstrual cycle and is feeling fatigued, then eating some extra red meat or foods high in iron can help.
+If someone is struggling with pain in their joints, some bone broth can do the trick.
+Also, foods that resemble parts of the body are often used to help support that specific part: walnuts for the brain and pomegranates for women’s health.

 5 Natures, 5 Flavors